iLoveTux/unitils/README.rst

 Unitils should work on all platforms on which Python runs.

-Note: While it is supported, I cannot run the unittests in Python 3.5 on Windows because there is no wheel for lxml on PyPI for Python 3.5.
-I am able to test all the other versions of Python on Windows and I am able to test all versions on Linux, so unless there is a bug in Python which affects Python 3.5 on Windows we should be fine.

 ----------------------------------------------------------
 What is the current list of utilities provided by unitils?
 ----------------------------------------------------------